open-xml-templating/docxtemplater/readme.md

             Type: Object {tag_name:tag_replacement} [{}]
             Object containing for each tag_name, the replacement for this tag.
 For example, if you want to replace firstName by David, your Object will be: {"firstName":"David"}

+        options: object
         	intelligentTagging:
             	Type: boolean [false]
             	If intelligent Tagging is not set to true, when using recursive tags ({#tag} and {/tag}), the system will copy paste what is between the start tag and the endtag, this could basically corrupt the files if recursive tags are used inside tables.
             	If intelligent Tagging is set to true, and when using recursive tags inside tables, the whole column will be copy pasted.

         	qrCode:
             	Type: boolean [false]
             	If qrCode is set to true, DocxGen will look at all the images to find a Qr-Code.
 If the Qr-code matches to a URL, this URL will be loaded by ajax (Be aware that the server you want to access needs to allow your request, or it won't work. http://stackoverflow.com/questions/9310112/why-am-i-seeing-an-origin-is-not-allowed-by-access-control-allow-origin-error )

         localImageCreator
             Type: function(arg,callback) [function that returns an arrow]